 This course is designed for students who have mastered the structural and thematic concepts presented in French 2 Honors and who continue to be highly motivated to communicate in French.
 Students are exposed to higher-order language structures and vocabulary through the textbook as well as through authentic resources such as news articles, excerpts from literature, video clips, film, audio files, and online resources.
 Through this exposure, students will strive to improve their reading, writing, listening, and speaking skills in French.
 Students can expect to engage in short conversations in French with partners and in groups to do performance assessments, read and write higher-level stories and essays in order to progress to the next level of language proficiency.
 By the end of the year, the student should have stronger receptive and productive language skills.
 Through the study of French, students will also gain cultural competence as well as diverse perspectives and will make connections to their lives and to other disciplines.
-This course is taught increasingly in French.
-English may be used for clarification.
-Students are expected to actively work toward the 90% target language use threshold.
+In accordance with the MA Curriculum Framework, the teacher is approaching the requisite 90% target language use in this course.
+Accordingly, students are expected to actively work towards that threshold.
 The target proficiency level for this course is Intermediate Low.